quicwg/base-drafts/draft-ietf-quic-transport.md

 ECT(0) Count:
-: A variable-length integer representing the total number of packets received with the ECT(0) codepoint.
+: A variable-length integer representing the total number of packets received with the ECT(0) codepoint in the same packet number space of the ACK.

 ECT(1) Count:
-: A variable-length integer representing the total number of packets received with the ECT(1) codepoint.
+: A variable-length integer representing the total number of packets received with the ECT(1) codepoint in in the same packet number space of the ACK.

 CE Count:
-: A variable-length integer representing the total number of packets received with the CE codepoint.
+: A variable-length integer representing the total number of packets received with the CE codepoint in the same packet number space of the ACK.

 ECN counts are maintained separately for each packet number space.